Aaron-Hsieh-0129/VVMex/docs/environment/gpu.md

 ```

 ### NetCDF-C 4.4.1.1

-IMPORTANT WARNING: Do NOT use MPI wrappers (mpicc, mpic++) to compile NetCDF-C and NetCDF-Fortran.
-Using MPI wrappers here will cause errors in the RRTMGP NetCDF reader.
-Use standard serial compilers (gcc, g++, gfortran) instead.
+!!! warning "Use serial compilers for NetCDF-C"

+    Build NetCDF-C with `gcc` and `g++`, not MPI wrappers.
+In this stack, an
+    MPI-wrapper build causes failures in the RRTMGP NetCDF reader.

 ```bash
 wget https://github.com/Unidata/netcdf-c/archive/refs/tags/v4.4.1.1.tar.gz
 tar -zxvf v4.4.1.1.tar.gz